Agami heron: Behavior

 Despite its stunning plumage, this reclusive species' preference for shade and overhanging vegetation means that it is rarely seen.
 This is a quiet bird, but pairs and family groups may make various snoring or rattling sounds.
 Rattling sounds and slow walking away are a typical response to disturbance.

 Agami herons stalk their prey (fish, frogs, small reptiles, and snails) in shallow shaded water in forested areas.
 They often stand still on perches or directly in the water, or moving very slowly.
 They rarely wade in open water.
-The majority of their prey consists of characins (Triportheus angulatus and Astyanax angulatus) which are surface-swimming fishes.
+At Cocha Cashu, a 1985 study found that 52% of their prey during the late dry season consisted of characids, particularly Triportheus angulatus and Astyanax sp., which are surface-swimming fishes.
+Prey mostly measured 2-10 cm in length.
 Less commonly, they have also been known to consume cichlids (Aequidens).

 Several courtship behaviors have been described and are used by both sexes.
 Lores can change color to an intense red, and both sexes show a short-lived silver crest.

 Conservation

 This species is very discreet and scientifically little known, which is a challenge for conservationists.
 Its remote habitat and secretive behavior may explain its apparent rarity.
-However, it is considered as Vulnerable by the IUCN Red List due to future habitat loss in the Amazon.
+However, it is considered as near threatened by the IUCN Red List due to future habitat loss in the Amazon.
 Conservation efforts should concentrate on protection of important colony sites, developing a better understanding of the range, habitat needs and biology of the species.